databrary/www/databrary/input/pages/resources/guide/institutions.md

-Title: For Researchers
+Title: For Institutions
-Brief: For Researchers
+Brief: For Institutions
 Order: 2000

 Databrary is a data library intended to foster sharing of data, specifically video, within developmental science.